spryker/spryker-docs/_drafts/oryx/oryx-application-orchestration/oryx-application-feature.md

 ---
-title: Application Feature
+title: Oryx application feature
 description: Feature of the Oryx Application
 template: concept-topic-template
 ---

-`AppFeature` is a higher level collection of lower level primitives, such as the following:
+`AppFeature` is a higher level collection of lower-level primitives, such as the following:

 <!-- TODO: Link to components -->
 - Components